erjank/teaching/extras.md

 *   Instructor is typing commands without saying them out loud.

 *   Instructor uses fancy shell prompt in the console window.
-    FIXME: explain what this is and why it's bad.
-    FIXME: put this into live coding section: "Try to mirror the setup that participants will have if they have just started with a stock installation."

 *   Instructor uses small font in not full-screen console window with black background.